2011 Helmand Province killing: Anonymity orders

 Running in parallel to the Marines' criminal trial were legal proceedings relating to the anonymity of the defendants.
 In the autumn of 2012, Judges Advocate Elsom and Blackett issued anonymity orders for the Marine defendants due to the risk that, once named, the defendants would become targets for terrorists.
 The move had been opposed by elements of the UK media.
 A lawyer for the Press Association argued that anonymity orders should not be issued in this case because British military award recipients named in the media had not been previously targeted; and that the names of those British service personnel investigated following the death of Baha Mousa had not been similarly protected.
-The 2012 anonymity orders were upheld at the beginning of the trial in October 2013.
+The anonymity orders were upheld at the beginning of the trial in October 2013.

-On 5 December 2013, Lord Chief Justice Lord Thomas and two other High Court judges lifted the existing anonymity order on Marine A, allowing him to be named as Sergeant Alexander Wayne Blackman.
-The same ruling had it that the identities of Marines B and C also be revealed unless they submit an appeal to the Supreme Court.
-No such appeal was lodged within the set deadline, and so, on 19 December 2013, Marine B was named as Corporal Christopher Glyn Watson and Marine C was named as Marine Jack Alexander Hammond.
+On 5 December 2013, Lord Chief Justice Lord Thomas and two other High Court judges lifted the existing anonymity order on Blackman.
+The same ruling had it that the anonymity order on Watson and Hammond also be lifted unless they submit an appeal to the Supreme Court.
+No such appeal was lodged within the set deadline, thus on 19 December 2013, both Watson and Hammond's identity were revealed.
 The anonymity of Marines D and E was upheld on 19 December "pending any further order by the Judge Advocate General".

 Blackett also restricted public access to the evidence used at the trial, releasing on 8 November stills, audio clips and transcripts from the serviceman's video that was played to the Court Martial board, but ruling that the full video itself not be released, since doing so "would increase the threat of harm to British service personnel."
 On 5 December 2013, the Court Martial Appeal Court upheld the earlier decisions prohibiting the release of the video footage of the attack and some of the stills from it.
 The Court stated, however, that the prohibition was to prevent the material being used for radicalisation, rather than it posing a risk to the life of the defendants.